SEATTLE — Local historian and software engineer Rob Ketcherside takes us back in time through the history of Seattle's clocks.

-“They did it because people didn't have wrist watches back then,” says Ketcherside.
+“They did it because people didn't have wristwatches back then,” says historian Rob Ketcherside.

-Ketcherside has been studying the history of Seattle's clocks for a few years now.
+He has spent years studying the history of Seattle's clocks.

-“The biggest surprise for me was to learn that Seattle had a clock maker of its own.” he says.
+“The biggest surprise for me was to learn that Seattle had a clockmaker of its own.”

-“It was the tallest building in the city and it's got this glowing beacon of a clock that could be seen for miles,” says Ketcherside.
+“It was the tallest building in the city and it's got this glowing beacon of a clock that could be seen for miles.”

 Time never stands still.
 And neither have many of the clocks on Ketcherside's tour.
-Including the one in front of FX McRory's
+Including the one that stood in front of now-shuttered FX McRory's in Pioneer Square.

 How times have changed here in Seattle.